ome/omero-guide-scripts/docs/walkthrough.rst

 The aim of the four Annotation scripts is to provide a way to edit \
 Key-Value pairs (MapAnnotations) and Tags (TagAnnotations) by batch:

-* Import Key-Value pairs and Tags as Annotations from a .csv file
+* Import Key-Value pairs and Tags as Annotations from a CSV file
-* Export Key-Value pairs and Tags to a .csv file
+* Export Key-Value pairs and Tags to a CSV file
 * Delete Key-Value pairs
-* Convert the namespaces of Key-Value pairs
+* Convert the Namespaces of Key-Value pairs

 This walkthrough should give you an understanding of \
 the scripts and help you to manage your annotations.